China claims success from 'two-child' policy as 2016 birth rates rise

 China's decision to allow all couples to have two children instead of one has resulted in birth rates rising to the highest level since 2000, a government official said.

-SHANGHAI: China's decision to allow all couples to have two children instead of one has resulted in birth rates rising to the highest level since 2000, a government official said on Sunday (Jan 22).
+SHANGHAI: China's decision to allow all couples to have two children instead of one has resulted in birth rates rising to the highest level since 2000, a government official said.

 New births in the world's most populous nation reached 17.86 million in 2016, up around 1.4 million compared to the 2011-2015 average, said Yang Wenzhuang of the National Health and Family Planning Commission.

-"While the total number of women of childbearing age fell by 5 million, the number of births increased significantly, showing that the family planning policy adjustments were extremely timely and extremely effective," he told reporters.
+"While the total number of women of childbearing age fell by 5 million, the number of births increased significantly, showing that the family planning policy adjustments were extremely timely and extremely effective," he told reporters on Sunday.

 Worried about the costs of supporting an increasingly ageing population, China issued new guidelines in late 2015 allowing all parents to have two children.